Is this your child's symptom?

-- Endpoint: Flush until the water that comes out is clear.
+- Endpoint: Flush until the water that comes out is clear of wax.
 Also, the ear canal should be open when you look in with a light.

 - Afterwards dry the ear thoroughly.
 You can do this by putting a drop of rubbing alcohol in the ear canal.
 Or you can set a hair dryer on low.
-Hold it a foot away from the ear for a few minutes.
+Hold it a foot away from the ear for 10 seconds.

 - Caution - Ear Canal Flushing:

 - Do not perform flushing if your child has a hole in the eardrum or ear tubes.

 - Stop flushing if it causes pain or dizziness.

 - Do not use a water jet tooth cleaner (such as a WaterPik) for ear flushing.
 Reason: The force of the jet can cause pain.

 - Ear Drops - Use for 4 Days to Soften the Earwax:

 - If the earwax is hard, soften it before flushing the ear canal.
 Use ear drops to break up the earwax.

 - Homemade ear drops: 15% baking soda solution.
 Make it by adding ¼ teaspoon (1.25 mL) of baking soda to 2 teaspoons (10 mL) of water.